Please find the 2023 Indoor Junior National Information Package below.

 Qualification Criteria / Notes

 Players will be selected for the Indoor National Championships based on Tennis Canada National Bank Rankings as of the March 8, 2023 cut-off date.
-For Under 12 – 16 the top three (3) players by gender in the age category between the two (2) provinces will qualify (unless player exemption(s) have been granted by the Team Prairies Selection Committee).
-For Under 18 the top player only, by gender will qualify (unless player exemption(s) have been granted).
+For Under 12, 14, 16 and 18, the top three (3) players by gender in the age category between the two (2) provinces will qualify (unless player exemption(s) have been granted by the Team Prairies Selection Committee).
 The Team Prairies Selection Committee to invite players to participate in the Junior Nationals.

 Tennis Canada National Bank Rankings are based on a rolling 52 week point accumulation.
 Points are accumulated from a player’s top 5 results over the past 52 weeks.
 Results from each new week will be added and the results from the corresponding week of the previous year will be dropped.
 Players receive a ranking by playing at least one of the specified sanctioned ranking events.